jhou2/docs.review.ninja/README.md

 ----------

 Fork this repo, make your changes to the markdown files and create a pull request.
-Only read on if you want to test locally.
+You only need to read on if you want to test locally.

 Getting ready to Contribute
 ---------------------------